fabrizio-ottati/fabrizio-ottati.dev/content/blog/installing-vitis-fedora36.md

 ---
-title: "Installing Vitis on Fedora 36"
+title: "Installing Vitis HLS and Vivado on Fedora 36"
 date: 2023-03-10
-description: "Troubleshooting Vitis installation on a Fedora machine, officially unsupported."
+description: "Troubleshooting Vitis HLS and Vivado installation on Fedora, which is not offically supported by AMD."
 draft: false
 type: "post"
-tags: ["vitis", "hardware", "vidado", "fedora", "hls"]
+tags: ["vitis", "hardware", "vidado", "fedora", "hls", "linux"]
 ---

 Fedora 36 is not officially supported by Xilinx (or AMD, I should say).
 Hence, I had to use some workarounds to install it on my work machine.